MetaMudraGames/Asphyxia/README.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │
-│   ▪ Access to Claude, GPT-4, or equivalent LLM                  │
+│   ▪ Access to Gemini, Claude, GPT-4, or equivalent LLM                  │
 │   ▪ Ability to set a custom system prompt                       │
 │   ▪ 30-60 minutes per session                                   │
 │   ▪ Willingness to be challenged                                │